 As Google adds more AI into its ranking algorithm, we can expect an ever-higher part of their results as zero-rank-based.

-In a world gone mad for mobile, arguably one of the most significant digital marketing trends of 2022 is the dawn of 5G technology, or fifth generation of mobile technology.
-The update heralds a new era of digital communications, and its impact will be felt across virtually every industry.
+In a world gone mad for mobile, arguably one of the most significant digital marketing trends of 2023 is 5G technology.
+The fifth generation of mobile technology heralds a new era of digital communications, and its impact will be felt across virtually every industry.

 “The arrival of 5G may also finally bring millions of rural consumers into the high-speed data lanes where marketers increasingly sell their products.
 It might even disrupt the digital duopoly of Google and Facebook by arming telecom companies with unprecedented data for ad services.”